tobikasali/Capstone_Project/README.md

 ### Table of Contents

 1. Project Summary & Motivation
+2. Accessing Data set
-2. Contents of the Respository
+3. Contents of the Respository
-3. Project delivery
+4. Project delivery
-4. Summary of results
+5. Summary of results
-5. Licensing and Acknowledgements
+6. Licensing and Acknowledgements

 ## Project Motivation